Today is the birthday of my favorite male singer of all time: Dean Martin.

 In 1967, Dean Martin reportedly earned more than anyone in the entertainment industry.

-But despite his great wealth, Dino was a man of simple tastes.
+Despite his great wealth, Dino was a man of simple tastes.
 Especially when it came to snack time.

-According to Deana Martin, her father’s very favorite snack was about as simple, cheap, and down-to-earth as snacks can get:
+According to Deana Martin, her father’s favorite snack was about as simple, cheap, and down-to-earth as snacks can get:

 “He’d take a piece of Wonder Bread, smear it with butter, fold it over, and carry it into the living room, where he’d turn on the TV, eat his little sandwich, and sometimes fall asleep on the couch.”

-He Was Home for Dinner Every Night
+Dean Martin Was Home for Dinner Every Night

 Despite his famous friendships with such night owls as Frank Sinatra and the rest of the Rat Pack, Dean Martin was not a partier.
-He preferred to come home every night after his shows or filming/recording at the studio.
-Daughter Deana shared that

 “Dad was home a lot, and we had dinner together as a family almost every night.
 To us it was the norm, having our father sitting at the head of the table each night, asking us about our day and cracking jokes.
 He enjoyed this time with the family, sharing a meal…I guess it was the Italian in him.”